TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Robustness of TensorRL

-We examine the scalability of TensorRL-QAS and discuss its current limitations.
-To assess scalability, we consider transverse field Ising models of 15, 17, and 20 qubits, with the Hamiltonian defined in Eq.~\ref{eq:tfim} and a magnetic field strength of $h=10^{-3}$.
+{We examine the scalability of TensorRL-QAS and discuss its current limitations.
+To assess, we consider transverse field Ising models of 15-, 17-, and 20-qubit, with the Hamiltonian defined in Eq.~\ref{eq:tfim} and a magnetic field strength of $h=10^{-3}$.
 As established in Section~\ref{fig:8_qubit_computational_efficiency} and Section~\ref{fig:cpu_run}, the \textit{TensorRL (fixed)} variant yields the lowest computational overhead per reinforcement learning (RL) episode.
-Therefore, we adopt this method to evaluate scalability across increasing system sizes.
+Therefore, we adopt this method to evaluate scalability up to 20-qubit across increasing system sizes and different Hamiltonians.}

-Our results, summarized in Table~\ref{tab:scaling}, demonstrate that TensorRL-QAS yields accurate approximations of the ground state energy for the TFIM up to 17 qubits.
-Specifically, the method improves the energy by up to 19\% relative to the initial MPS state, achieving approximation errors of $4.5 \times 10^{-4}$ for the 15-qubit system and $4.8 \times 10^{-4}$ for the 17-qubit system.
-For the 20-qubit case, while the approximation error remains low at $6.7 \times 10^{-4}$, the improvement over the warm-started MPS state is limited to just 1\%.
-This suggests that the current action space, the brickwork circuit structure, and the restricted MPS bond dimension ($\chi=2$ in our experiments) constrain further progress.
-Enhanced performance may be attainable by employing MPS with larger bond dimensions and adopting a more expressive action space, as explored in ref.~\cite{grimsley2019adaptive}.
+{Our results, summarized in Table~\ref{tab:scaling}, demonstrate that TensorRL-QAS yields accurate approximations of the ground state energy for the TFIM up to 17 qubits.
+Specifically, the method improves the energy by up to 21\% relative to the initial MPS state, achieving approximation errors of $4.4 \times 10^{-4}$ for the 15-qubit system and $4.8 \times 10^{-4}$ for the 17-qubit.
+For the standard 20-qubit case with a brickwork operator pool, while the absolute error remains low ($6.7 \times 10^{-4}$), the relative improvement is minimal (1\%), indicating a bottleneck due to limited action space and MPS bond dimension.
+Importantly, when the operator pool is expanded to include two-qubit operators (\texttt{XX}, \texttt{YY}, \texttt{ZZ}) to the already existing single-qubit rotations (\texttt{RX}, \texttt{RZ}, \texttt{RY}) and \texttt{CX}, the improvement on the same 20-qubit TFIM increases to 9\%.
+This clearly demonstrates that a more expressive set of actions enables TensorRL-QAS to scale more effectively and achieve superior ground state approximations for challenging large-scale problems.
+We believe this performance can be further improved by utilising the operator pool described in ref.~\cite{grimsley2019adaptive} or ref.~\cite{nykanen2024toward}.}